selego/convention/README.md

 ```

-### Make your data model as simple as possible
+### Make your data model as simple as possible  ( as flat as possible )

-For example, a dev dont need to create a table for a feature like in password reset ( with token, expiration etc .. ) I can't simply create 2 properties in user :
+For example, a dev dont need to create a table for a feature like in password reset ( with token, expiration etc .. ).
+We can simply create 2 properties in user :
 password_reset_expire
 password_reset_token

 @arnaud : trouver l'article sur quand faire une nouvelle collection

-### Dont try optimize too soon
+### Dont try optimizing too soon

 ```Premature Optimization Is the Root of All Evil```